andrewGhazi/malacoda/README.md

 Installation
 ------------

 Currently `malacoda` only works on Mac and Linux.
-If you're a Windows user looking to use the software, open a Github issue, and we'll bump Windows support up the priority list.
+If you're a Windows user looking to use the software, open a Github issue, and we'll bump Windows support up the implementation priority list.

 The first step is to install `rstan`.
-This can usually be done with:
+The following command will usually suffice to do this, if not you can find more in-depth installation instructions [on the rstan documentation](https://github.com/stan-dev/rstan/wiki/Installing-RStan-on-Mac-or-Linux).

 ``` r
 install.packages('rstan', dependencies = TRUE)